Cash Conversion Cycle

 The average length of time required between the purchase of raw materials, labour and the payment of cash for them.

-Networking capital is defined as total current assets to total current liabilities.
+Net working capital is defined as total current assets to total current liabilities.
 Working capital includes firm current assets which consist of cash and marketable securities in addition to account receivable and inventories.
 A GAP Analysis may also support for better Cash flow.
 It also consists of current liabilities including account payable, trade creditors, note payable, bank loan and accrued liabilities.
 Hope you know about the weighted average cost of capital.

 Cash conversion cycle Basic formula